 Canada's Mining University

-- Extensive educational programming that covers the full mining cycle
+- Extensive educational programming and research that covers the full mining cycle

 - Living laboratory for world-class research